43. Time Inconsistency of Ramsey Plans#

 Requirement already satisfied: mpmath<1.4,>=1.1.0 in /home/runner/miniconda3/envs/quantecon/lib/python3.12/site-packages (from sympy->quantecon) (1.3.0)

-This lecture describes several linear-quadratic versions of a model that Guillermo Calvo [Calvo, 1978] used to illustrate the time inconsistency of optimal government plans.
+This lecture describes a linear-quadratic version of a model that Guillermo Calvo [Calvo, 1978] used to analyze the time inconsistency of optimal government plans.

-Like Chang [Chang, 1998], we use these models as laboratories in which to explore consequences of timing protocols for government decision making.
+We use the model as a laboratory in which we explore consequences of different timing protocols for government decision making.

-A theme of this lecture is that timing protocols affect outcomes.
+A theme of this lecture is that timing protocols for government decisions affect outcomes.

 We’ll use ideas from papers by Cagan [Cagan, 1956], Calvo [Calvo, 1978], and Chang [Chang, 1998] as well as from chapter 19 of [Ljungqvist and Sargent, 2018].